Scientific Name

 Astroloba plants are increasingly popular as succulent ornamentals due to the extraordinary beauty of their leaf structure.
 Some have intricate patterns of lines, margins, spots, and raised tubercles on their leaves.
 Nearly all of them display a crystal-like regularity in their leaf arrangement.
 This is not always apparent in wild plants, usually disfigured by their harsh habitat.

-In cultivation, Astrolobas are at their best when provided with some protection from full sun.
-However, Astrolobas can become remarkably beautiful and ornate in a semi-shade environment with highly well-drained soil and gentle conditions.
+Astrolobas thrive best in cultivation when protected from full sun.
+However, They can become remarkably beautiful and ornate in a semi-shade environment with highly well-drained soil and gentle conditions.

-Unfortunately, when conditions are not ideal, occasional random leaves can die, shrivel up, and go brown all along their stem.
-This is unfortunate because, as explained, much of the beauty of the plants comes from the intricate, crystalline pattern of their leaves.
-However, this disfigurement can be avoided by keeping the plants in optimal, fertile conditions – growing steadily and sheltered from stress.
+Unfortunately, when conditions are not ideal, occasional random leaves can die, shrivel up, and go brown all along their stems.
+This is unfortunate because, as explained, plants' beauty comes from their intricate, crystalline patterns.
+However, this disfigurement can be avoided by keeping the plants in optimal, fertile conditions—growing steadily and sheltered from stress.

 See more at How to Grow and Care for Astroloba.